highgrav/taproot/docs/METRICSSERVER.md

 - `/global`: Returns global server metrics
 - `/stats?path=/some/path`: Returns metrics for `/some/path`.

+The `/global` endpoint returns global runtime information (from the Go `runtime`) package.
+The `/stats` endpoint provides basic performance information and a 20-bin histogram of performance information that can be used to review up to P95 performance stats for a 1,000-request rolling window.

 If you set `UsePprof` on the `ServerConfig` struct, then a selected set of pprof endpoints will also be available starting at `/debug/pprof`.